Menu

 Reading comprehension

 Teachers model a range of strategies in English lessons to enable all pupils to effectively comprehend text.
-We use a high quality key focus text for each half term that provides the starting point for English lessons.
-All children in years 3-6 are taught reading comprehension using the Destination Reader Programme.
+We use a high quality key focus text for each half term that provides the starting point for Reading Comprehension lessons.
+All children in Years 3-6 are taught reading comprehension using the Destination Reader Programme.

 Handwriting